ZeroniaServer/RocketRidersWiki/behind_the_scenes/gamemode_datapacks.md

 Assuming the [`iflast` function](#iflast-function) is configured correctly, there should be two functions in the `arenaclear` folder of the datapack which run during and after an **[arena clear](https://zeroniaserver.github.io/RocketRidersWiki/behind_the_scenes/arena_clearing)**: `areaclear` and `baseplacement`.

 The `areaclear` function is run when an arena clear is actively taking place.
-In **[Normal Mode](https://zeroniaserver.github.io/RocketRidersWiki/gamemodes/normal)**, all that needs to really happen in the `areaclear` function is allowing players to join teams again (by removing the `cancelJoin` tag from the join pad entities).
+In **[Normal Mode](https://zeroniaserver.github.io/RocketRidersWiki/gamemodes/normal)**, nothing needs to happen here since everything is taken care of in the **[`rocketriders` datapack](https://zeroniaserver.github.io/RocketRidersWiki/behind_the_scenes/rr_datapack#arenaclear-folder)**.
 However, for other gamemodes like **[Powerups Mode](https://zeroniaserver.github.io/RocketRidersWiki/gamemodes/powerups)**, custom utilities like **[Stinging Shields](https://zeroniaserver.github.io/RocketRidersWiki/gamemodes/powerups#stinging-shield)** need to be properly removed from the arena.
 Therefore, this is a quite important part to have in any gamemode datapack.

 The `baseplacement` function is run after an arena clear has taken place and configures the arena for the next selected gamemode.
 In **[Swap Mode](https://zeroniaserver.github.io/RocketRidersWiki/gamemodes/swap)**, for instance, this function decides which team is Dark and which team is Light, while also setting the correct blocks in the newly placed bases.
 In **[Capture the Flag Mode](https://zeroniaserver.github.io/RocketRidersWiki/gamemodes/ctf)**, this function converts the bases from glass into concrete and places four flagpoles.
 For any gamemodes that make changes to the arena or require some initial setup before the game starts, this function is incredibly important.